What’s been done so far in Snowdonia, what is coming up and what will happen if the project is taken forward.

 In November and December 2018, we carried out a formal consultation, with three days of events in Penrhyndeudraeth and Talsarnau.

 Stakeholders and members of the public in Penrhyndeudraeth and the surrounding towns and villages were invited to public consultation events to find out more about our plans.
 This consultation also provided an opportunity to submit formal feedback to our proposals.

 We undertook a pre-application consultation, including an event in December at the Snowdonia National Park office in Penrhyndeudraeth, and submitted a planning application in March 2020 in respect of the tunnel head house sites at each end of the project, and associated infrastructure.

-The current indicative programme is that, subject to all necessary negotiations, approvals and consents, on-site works will commence in 2021 with construction completion expected for 2028 when the pylons and overhead line will be taken down and permanently removed.
+The current indicative programme is that, subject to all necessary negotiations, approvals and consents, initial on-site preparatory works will commence in 2022 with the pylons and overhead line starting to be taken down and permanently removed in 2029.